mshuaic/Blockchain_med/README.md

       $ create_node.sh node 4 8570 chain1

+  This example creates 4 nodes and rpcports are 8570, 8571, 8572, 8573.
+The name
+  of blockchain is _chain1_.

   Now, you should be able to view multichain on http://127.0.0.1:2750
 * clean.sh cleans up all nodes and container